 Ownership puts people in charge.

-- Democratic businesses experience lower failure rates and more sustainable growth
+Democratic ownership can result in lower failure rates and more sustainable growth

 The internet of ownership brings democracy to the online economy.

-- New Bitcoin-powered “blockchain” technologies create possibilities for platforms with no central company in charge
+Emerging decentralized technologies create possibilities for networks with no central company in charge